-To more easily support the use of snapshot clones for iterative container development, LXC supports snap-shots.
-When working on a container C1, before making a potentially dangerous or hard-to-revert change, you can create a snapshot which is a snapshot-clone called 'snap0' under /var/lib/lxcsnaps or \$HOME/.local/share/lxcsnaps.
+To more easily support the use of snapshot clones for iterative container development, LXC supports snapshots.
+When working on a container C1, before making a potentially dangerous or hard-to-revert change, you can create a snapshot sudo lxc-snapshot -n C1 which is a snapshot-clone called 'snap0' under /var/lib/lxcsnaps or HOME/.local/share/lxcsnaps.
 The next snapshot will be called 'snap1', etc. Existing snapshots can be listed using lxc-snapshot -L -n C1, and a snapshot can be restored - erasing the current C1 container - using lxc-snapshot -r snap1 -n C1.
 After the restore command, the snap1 snapshot continues to exist, and the previous C1 is erased and replaced with the snap1 snapshot.